knownasilya/fire-modal/README.md

 * `close` - Action.
 The action attribute for closing the modal, e.g. `close=(action 'closeModal')`.
 The action will have it's first argument set to `true` if the modal was closed by clicking the overlay.
 * `closeOnOverlayClick` - Boolean.
 Flag enabling triggering the close via clicking the overlay/backdrop.
+* `dialogClass` - String.
+Custom CSS class that will be applied to the modal-dialog in order to enable custom styling.

 ## Developing